 is the $p$-divisible group associated to $F$, see \cite{Tat67}. \end{Example} \begin{Example}[Complete Hopf algebras] More generally, complete topological Hopf algebras with a regular generator of the augmentation ideal give rise to global group laws, see \Cref{rem:completegeneral}.
 In particular, every $A$-equivariant formal group law $F$ over any abelian compact Lie group $A$ defines a global group law $F_{gl}$ (\Cref{sec:complexadjunction}). \end{Example} \begin{Example}[Base change] If $X$ is a global group law, $k$ is a commutative ring and $X(1)\to k$ is a ring map, then one obtains a new global group law $X_k$ by tensoring each degree $X(A)$ with $k$ over $X(1)$.
-To see that this constructions preserves the relevant short exact sequences, note that these are split and hence preserved under any additive functor.
+To see that this construction preserves the relevant short exact sequences, note that these are split and hence preserved under any additive functor.

 Base change can be combined with the previous examples to obtain new global group laws.
 In particular, we can start with a complete global group law $F_{gl}$ associated to an ordinary formal group law $F$ and base change to another ground ring $k$.
 Then $(F_{gl})_k$ is in general \emph{not} complete.
 From the viewpoint of the divisible case described at the end of \Cref{ex:complete}, the base change on global group laws computes the base change of the associated $p$-divisible group, which in particular preserves the height.
 This shows that global group laws can encode $p$-divisible groups that are not connected, unlike ordinary formal group laws. \end{Example} \begin{Example}[Universal constructions] We already saw that every $\Ze$-algebra can be universally turned into a global group law.
 For example this gives rise to the initial global group law $\widetilde{\bL}$, or a universal global group law equipped with a choice of $n$ coordinates (see \Cref{sec:cooperations}), or one which is universal with the property that $e_{V^{-1}}=-e_V$ for all $V$ (i.e., the universal `odd global group law', cf. \cite{BM14}). \end{Example}